-Most laptop computers are designed to give the owner the ability to replace the internal hard disk drive.
+Most laptop computers are designed to give the owner the ability to replace the internal hard drive.
 The computer usually has an access cover or door on the bottom side of the system.
 There are systems that are not designed for user access.
 Sometimes these systems have warnings about voiding the system warranty.
 Be sure to study your system's documentation to learn about upgrade policies and methods.

-Like desktop computers, laptop computers have one of two possible hard disk drive interfaces: SATA and ATA (also called IDE or PATA).
+Like desktop computers, laptop computers have one of two possible hard drive interfaces: SATA and ATA (also called IDE or PATA).
 The type of hard drive you select must match the system because they are not interchangeable.

 Electrostatic discharge is a risk to electronic components.
 To help prevent static discharge, observe the following precautions:

 Before handling any components, put on a grounded wrist strap.

 Avoid static-inducing carpeted areas.